Rokugatsua/Raflesia-sb/Readme.md

 * Python 3.8.2
 * use Json file for database

-if have advice for this work please tell me or send on rokugatsua@outlool.co.id
+if have advice for this work please tell me or send on rokugatsua@outlook.co.id